 - Lemon, for juicing.
 Fresh is the best.

 - Fresh mint leaves.

 Find the full list of ingredients in the recipe card below.

 Are these sweet potato fritters gluten-free?

 Yes, yes, yes!
 These delicious crispy potato fritters are 100% GLUTEN-FREE!
 I used rice flour because I found it makes them very light and fluffy, but you can use any all-purpose flour you have in your pantry.
 You also could use buckwheat flour, it will add some nutty flavour.

 - 2. Using a box grater or a food processor, grate potatoes and carrots.
 Squeeze any excess moisture out of potatoes.
 Transfer them into a large mixing bowl.

 - 3. Crumble the feta and add it to the vegetables, mix.

-- 4. Lightly beat egg in a small bowl and add it to the sweet potato mixture.
+- 4. Lightly beat the eggs in a small bowl and add them to the sweet potato mixture.
 Mix.

 - 5. Chop parsley and add them to the bowl.